 The Opportunity Area (OA) has funded a Youth Advisory Board (YAB) in both Fenland and East Cambridgeshire.
 Both YABs are managed by 20Twenty Productions.

 Each YAB involves young people aged 13–24 representing other young people across their district.
 They meet at least once a month to discuss issues that are important to them.
 The young people collect feedback on different ideas and issues through student surveys available to all pupils attending local mainstream secondary schools.
+The YAB is always welcoming new members please find the links at the bottom of the page.

 Over the last couple of years the YABs have supported a number of other projects and initiatives, including: